-As a platform championing the words and stories of women, our aim is to publish and to represent a complete range of female voices and writing styles.
-For that reason, we accept most kinds of writing – but before you submit to us, there are a few things to note.
+As a platform championing the words and stories of women, we’re always looking for new writers to shout about.
+We accept most kinds of writing – but before you submit to us, there are a few things to note.

 - Please state the monthly theme in the subject line, along with the title and your author name, and attach your contribution as a Word or Google document (PDFs won’t be accepted)